PrivacyTools.io

 Why are there so few Safari extensions?

-Apple deliberately restricts what Safari extensions can do, which is good for security but limits the deep privacy tooling available on Chrome and Firefox.
-The upside is that the extensions that do exist are tightly sandboxed.
+Apple deliberately restricts what a Safari extension may do, which is good for security but limits the deep privacy tooling found on Chrome and Firefox.
+The upside is that the extensions that do exist run tightly sandboxed, so a Safari blocker sees far less of your activity than its counterparts elsewhere.

 Is Safari private enough on its own?

-Its defaults are a reasonable base: it blocks third-party cookies and includes some tracking protection.
-A good content blocker still adds meaningful protection on top, which is what the extensions here provide.
+Its defaults are a reasonable base.
+Safari blocks third-party cookies and ships tracking protection that limits cross-site profiling.
+A dedicated content blocker still adds meaningful protection on top by stopping ordinary ads and tracker domains the browser leaves alone, which is what the picks here do.